colurw/flight_sim_GNN/readme.md

 ## The Viewer

-Combat_viewer.py uses Matplotlib to visualise combat between two instances of the fittest pilot, or those from earlier in the lineage.
+Combat_viewer.py uses Matplotlib to visualise combat between two instances of the current fittest pilot, or between those from earlier in the highscore lineage.

 ## Results

-Draw_training_graphs.py uses the winner of each generation's flight data and fitness scores to produce graphs that track the evolution of fitness during training.
+Draw_training_graphs.py uses the winner of each generation's flight data and fitness scores to produce graphs that track the evolution of fitness in the population during training.

 ## Adversarial Contest Mode

-Training_loop_adversarial.py works similarly to the elite version, except that two separate populations are trained simulateously, with each member of a new generation competing against the highest-scoring member of the other population.
+Training_loop_adversarial.py works similarly to the elite version, except that two separate populations are trained simulateously, with each member of a new generation competing against the highest scoring member from the other population.

 This delivers a significant reduction in the training time needed to converge upon a stable solution, _and_ with an order-of-magnitude increase in the fitness score at that point.